sketchplugins/plugin-directory/README.md

 - [design4use/gb-sketch-nudge](https://github.com/design4use/gb-sketch-nudge) Nudge ↓ ← ↑ → by a customizable number of pixels
 - [dunckr/sketch-colorfulgradients](https://github.com/dunckr/sketch-colorfulgradients) Import gradients as shape fills using Will Burn's colorfulgradients and colorincolor.
 - [dunckr/sketch-subtlepatterns](https://github.com/dunckr/sketch-subtlepatterns) Import subtle patterns as shape fills in Sketch.
+- [ed-lea/easyshare.sketchplugin](https://github.com/ed-lea/easyshare.sketchplugin) The easiest way to share your work in progress, directly from Sketch.
+Artboards uploaded to a private URL.
 - [einancunlu/Sketch-iOS-Bar-Color-Calculator](https://github.com/einancunlu/sketch-ios-bar-color-calculator) A Sketch plugin that calculates and applies the correct color for you to get actual design color after applying it to a translucent UIToolbar or UINavigationBar.
 - [eivindbohler/Sketch-Unlinker](https://github.com/eivindbohler/sketch-unlinker) Sketch plugin that lets you unlink selected layers and groups from either shared symbols, styles or text styles, en masse.
 - [elihorne/smartboards](https://github.com/elihorne/smartboards) Smartboards is a collection of plugins that make my life easier in Sketch.